Battle of Carmen de Patagones: Brazilian landing

-Battle in Cerro de la Caballada
+Battle of Cerro de la Caballada

 The defenders, unaware of the location and intentions of the imperial column, discovered the tracks of the Brazilian advance and began preparations for the defense.
 On the Cerro de la Caballada, the republican militias led by Second Lieutenant Sebastián Olivera and the gauchos of the baqueano José Luis Molina caught up with them and immediately presented battle.
 With the first shots the Brazilian commander Shepherd fell dead and was supplanted by William Eyre.
 Soon they were surrounded by guerrillas who proceeded to encircle the Imperial forces, setting fire to the vegetation, a fact that forced Eyre to order a withdrawal to the ships, without noticing that they already had been taken over by the Argentines.

 Capture of the ships and end of the battle

 Indeed, the flotilla of corsair ships under the command of Santiago Jorge Bynon opened fire on the Escudeiro, which resisted until the moment its hard-working captain fell mortally wounded.
-Taking that ship, the Argentines attacked the schooner Constanza, which had separated from the Escudeiro to join the corvette Itaparica, a ship to which it would not take long to reduce.
+Taking that ship, the Argentines attacked the schooner Constanza, which had separated from the Escudeiro to join the corvette Itaparica, which was eventually overpowered.

-This last ship was sunk off the town of Carmen de Patagones.
+The Itaparica was sunk off the town of Carmen de Patagones.
 Remains of her hull are still buried in the bed of the Negro river in that place, and her huge flag was exposed for more than one and a half century, being in recent years on one side of the atrium of the town's church.
 In the 1990s, the Argentine government decided to return that flag belonging to the Itaparica to Brazil, as a sign of goodwill, but the "maragato" people (name of the inhabitants of Carmen de Patagones) strongly opposed.
 This and another flag captured in that same battle are still exhibited in the colonial church of the town, in front of the Plaza 7 de Marzo.

 Upon confirmation of the surrender of his squad, Eyre finally surrendered to Alfaro, who was chosen along with other men to bring the news of the victory to Buenos Aires.

 Escape of Brazilian prisoners

 165 British prisoners changed sides and volunteered to serve Argentina.
 The young Joaquim Marques Lisboa and Eyre, at the head of 93 prisoners, led a daring escape: they managed to seize control of the Republican ship Ana carrying them to Salado and returned - despite the presence of escort ships - to Montevideo in triumph.
+Eyre was taken prisoner once again when he led an expedition to San Blas Bay, roughly 65 km northeast of Carmen de Patagones.